spacemex/SpaceSkill-Api/README.md

 ## License

-SkillApi is distributed under the MIT License.
+SpaceSkill-Api is distributed under the MIT License.
 This means you are free to use, modify, and distribute it as long as you include the original license information.

 ## Building

-SkillApi includes all the necessary libraries to build from the current branch.
+SpaceSkill-Api includes all the necessary libraries to build from the current branch.

-## Implementing SkillApi
+## Implementing SpaceSkill-Api

-Implementing SkillApi is straightforward.
+Implementing SpaceSkill-Api is straightforward.
 Below is an example of how to create a custom skill and hook into the API.

 ### Example Plugin

-## Or A More Refined Example Plugin: https://github.com/spacemex/SkillApiExamplePlugin
+## Or A More Refined Example Plugin: https://github.com/spacemex/SpaceSkill-ApiExamplePlugin

 ```java
 package com.example.skillplugin;